jnduli/blog_jnduli.co.ke/content/basic_project_management_script_in_google_sheets.rst

 Sending notifications for Late Tasks
 ------------------------------------
 For this I first had to set a trigger.
-There are 2 methods of doing this that I know of currently:
+There are 2 methods of doing this that I currently know of.

 + Using the menu bar by going to:
   Edit > Current project's triggers > Add a new trigger